yuhaokevinliu/SWEN90016-notes/SoftwareDevelopmentLifecycle.md

 - Empiricism asserts that knowledge comes from experience and making decisions based on what is observed.
 - Lean thinking reduces waste and focuses on the essentials.
-- Iterative, incremental approach to optimise predictability and to control risk.
+- **Iterative**, incremental approach to optimise predictability and to control risk.
 - Scrum engages groups of people who collectively have all the skills and expertise to do the work and share or acquire such skills as needed.
 ### Scrum Pillars